 A pterygium is a fleshy growth that resembles a film or tissue growing over the eye.
 It occurs when the conjunctiva invades the cornea, or the clear front window of the eye.
 This overgrowth of conjunctiva is what gives the lesion its unsightly appearance.
 As with a pinguecula, pterygium is likely caused by prolonged exposure to ultraviolent light from the sun.

 Signs and Symptoms:

 Many people with pterygium do not experience any symptoms, though the growth may become red or swollen when infected.
 It may also become large or thick, giving the feeling of a foreign object in the eye.
 Advanced pterygium will be visible as a film on the eye, and the patient may wish to have it removed for aesthetic purposes.
 However, surgery is often unsuccessful, as pterygium has a reoccurrence rate of often 40-50% post-procedure.

 If a pterygium is small, but becomes inflames, it may be treated with lubricating eye drops or steroids for inflammation relief.
 As noted, surgical removal is an option, though not generally necessary.
 Drs.
-Greenbaum, Mathers or DiGiovanni, Jr. can help you determine the best treatment plan for you.
+DiGiovanni, Jr., Mathers or Logendra can help you determine the best treatment plan for you.